 Only original documents are accepted; scanned images or copies will not be accepted.
 However, if your photo ID has expired it will be accepted as long as the photograph is still a good likeness to you.
 See full list of photo ID accepted in our Frequently Asked Questions webpage.

-If you do not have any of the accepted photo ID, and you want to vote at the polling station, you will need to apply for a free Voter Authority Certificate.
+If you do not have any of the accepted photo ID, and you want to vote at your polling station, you will need to apply for a free Voter Authority Certificate via the Government website before 5pm, six working days before an election.
 This is a free photographic identification document specific for the purposes of voting.

 Alternatively, an application form is available to download: Application form for Voter Authority Certificate (PDF Document, 0.2 Mb).
 We will accept scanned copies of applications for Voter Authority Certificates via our online contact form.
 Paper applications may also be posted or handed in to the Council Offices.